qihongl/nnsrm-neurips18/README.md

 Retrieved from http://arxiv.org/abs/1811.11684
 ```

-... and the shared response model (SRM) is implemented in <a href="https://github.com/brainiak/brainiak">BrainIAK</a>.

 ### What is this project about?

 - 1 sentence summary: **different neural networks with the same learning experience acquire representations of the same "shape"**